coqui-ai/TTS/docs/source/finetuning.md

     our English models with, is almost 24 hours long.
 And it requires for someone to collect thid amount of data with a help of a voice talent takes weeks.

-    Fine-tuning cames to rescue in this case.
+    Fine-tuning comes to rescue in this case.
 You can take one of our pre-trained models and fine-tune it for your own speech dataset and achive reasonable results with only a couple of hours in the worse case.

     However, note that, fine-tuning does not promise great results.
 The model performance is still depends on the